Ipotrick/Daxa/wiki/Tutorial.md

 loop_task_list.add_runtime_buffer(task_buffer_id, buffer_id);
 ```

-In TaskList we need "virtual" resources at record time, they are called TaskBufferId and TaskImageId.
+In TaskGraph we need "virtual" resources at record time, they are called TaskBufferId and TaskImageId.
 The reason for this is, that between executions the images and buffers might get recreated or reassigned.
 To avoid having to rerecord the whole task list, task list will take TaskResources instead which are backed by runtime resources on execution.

 Here we create a `task_swapchain_image` to represent the swapchain image.
 We also create a TaskBuffer that represents our vertex buffer.

-TaskList only needs to have virtual handles for resources involved in any synchronization.
+TaskGraph only needs to have virtual handles for resources involved in any synchronization.
 This means when you are sure that you only ever read from a resource in tasks, you will not need to mention them to task list.
 A common example of this would be to have a separated texture system that does its own synchronization and provides constant images that don't change.
 As these images never change they will never require any synchronization, they do not need to be mentioned in the main task list.

 We also bind a "read" Buffer and Image Id to the task `resources with add_runtime_buffer` and `add_runtime_image`.
 All task resources must have at least one runtime buffer/image on execution, but they may be changed between executions.